qupath/qupath/CONTRIBUTING.md

 ### Working together

 QuPath is being developed at the University of Edinburgh.
-One way to contribute is to [join the group](https://www.vacancies.ed.ac.uk/pls/corehrrecruit/erq_jobspec_version_4.jobspec?p_id=048500).
+If you are really passionate about contributing to QuPath, the best way to do that is by joining the QuPath team!
+We will post any opportunities on [forum.image.sc](https://forum.image.sc/tags/qupath) and most other public-facing venues we appear on.

-Another is to collaborate on research projects that result in developing new methods that can be integrated back into QuPath for everyone to use.
+A key way that we develop new features is to collaborate on research projects that result in developing new methods that can be integrated back into QuPath for everyone to use.

-Contact Pete [here](https://www.ed.ac.uk/pathology/people/staff-students/peter-bankhead) if you wish to talk academic things.
+Contact Pete via the details on his [University of Edinburgh webpage](https://www.ed.ac.uk/pathology/people/staff-students/peter-bankhead) if you wish to talk academic things.

 ### Writing code